ochrons/scalajs-spa-tutorial/README.md

 #### Unidirectional data flow

-Several JS frameworks out there (like AngularJS) use mutable state and two-way data binding.
+Several JS frameworks out there (for example AngularJS) use mutable state and two-way data binding.
 In this tutorial, however, we are taking cues from Facebook's [Flux](https://github.com/facebook/flux), which is an architecture for unidirectional data flow and immutable state.
 This architecture works especially well in more complex applications, where two-way data binding can quickly lead to all kinds of hard issues.
 It's also a relatively simple concept, so it works well even in a simple tutorial application like this.
 Below you can see a diagram of the